jimmykarily/kubaas/README.md

 ## Why

 Because using a PaaS usually makes deployment as easy as a `cf push` or a `git push heroku master`.
 With Kubernetes it is still quite more complicated than that.
-On the other hand, everything we might need to deploy our app is available in Kubernetes so all we need is a set of scripts to simplify the process.
+On the other hand, everything we might need to deploy our app is available in Kubernetes so all we need is a set of scripts and tools to simplify the process.

+Why would someone want to use raw Kubernetes instead of PaaS?
+Here are some reason:

+- No vendor lock-in.
+Deploying to another Kubernetes provider should require minimum effort.
+- More control.
+With Kubernetes you can control how you deploy, how you scale and in general every aspect of your infrastructure.
+Depending on whether you need it or not, this could also be a bad thing.
+- Cost.
+Depending on the selected PaaS solution and the Kubernetes vendor, a Kubernetes cluster of the same resources could cost less.
+Also, in a managed PaaS, services like databases (e.g. A PostgreSQL database) do not come for free.
+With Kubernetes you have the option to host the service on the same cluster as your application.
+Ofcourse you will then have to take care of replication, backups etc.
+- Similarity between development and production environments.
+  You can use a local Kubernetes cluster for development with minimum changes compared to the production one.
+This means less "but-it-works-on-development" moments.
+  This repository provides some help in setting up such a development environment.

 ## Getting started